bmeares/Meerschaum/docs/mkdocs/getting-started.md

 To install Meerschaum, you need will need [Python 3.7+](https://www.python.org/) with [pip](https://pip.pypa.io/en/stable/installing/) installed.

+#### (Optional but recommended) Server Stack Requirements

+Meerschaum comes with the `stack` command which leverages [Docker Compose](https://docs.docker.com/compose/) to create all the necessary services in a full-stack Meerschaum installation ― services such as a database instance, API server, pre-configured Grafana instance, MQTT broker, and more.

+The [stack](#starting-the-stack) is only needed for back-end server installations and is optional, so you can skip this step for any of the following reasons:

+- You want a minimal install with SQLite instead of a dedicated database like TimescaleDB.
+- You don't want to / can't install Docker.
+  - You can install and run Meerschaum without any elevated privileges.
+More info on running [unprivileged Meerschaum here](#unprivileged-installation).
+- You only need to use Meerschaum as a client for an existing Meerschaum instance.

-If you plan on running the default Meerschaum back-end database, make sure you have [Docker](https://www.docker.com/get-started) installed.
+If you plan on running the default, pre-configured Meerschaum database, make sure you have [Docker](https://www.docker.com/get-started) installed.
 Docker is used for the `stack` command, so if you have another database, you can skip installing Docker.

 If you are running Linux, search your repositories for `docker.io` or run this script: